fractal-mcp/sdk/README.md

 A comprehensive toolkit for building [OpenAI Apps SDK](https://developers.openai.com/apps-sdk/) compatible applications.
 This monorepo provides everything you need to create rich, interactive widget applications for ChatGPT using the Model Context Protocol (MCP).

+## Getting Started
+Head to our [quickstart](./docs/quickstart.md) if you would like to skip straight to building!

 ## What is this?

 OpenAI's Apps SDK allows developers to build interactive widgets that run inside ChatGPT.
 This SDK makes it easier to: